 - Your family will hate you for making this change.

-- The company that offered you the job is changing the rules or has just been acquired by another company or is suddenly involved in scandal.
+- The company that offered you the job is changing the rules, has been acquired by another company or is suddenly involved in a scandal.
 (Example – Enron)

 - You hit the lottery and want to hang out every day with old friends.

 If any of these situations arise, talk with your family, recruiter, potential employer and an executive at present employer.
 Discuss this situation and go with your gut instinct.

 Otherwise, rather than accept a counter-offer, take the new opportunity and gain additional experience.
 If it turns out in a year or two that you made a mistake, then call your old boss.
 If you were really valuable to the team, he or she will find a job for you.